Chris Cheney: Other music projects

 In February 2009, Cheney made a guest appearance on stage with the Stray Cats on their Australian Farewell Tour.
 He performed four songs alongside his childhood heroes, Brian Setzer, Lee Rocker, and Slim Jim Phantom.
 In August that year, Cheney took part in a series of concerts around Australia along with Tim Rogers (You Am I), Jamieson (Grinspoon), and Josh Pyke to celebrate The Beatles' White Album by performing the work in its entirety.

 In 2010, Cheney made two solo recordings, "Distant Sun", a cover of Crowded House's track for a tribute album, He Will Have His Way in November; "Street Parade", a Christmas song, written by Cheney for a Christmas album by various artists, The Spirit of Christmas 2010.
 His first work as a record producer was for Melbourne indie rockers, Celadore, in October 2011 with their EP, The Bright and Blue.
 Also in October, Cheney was a guest on RocKwiz for a second time, he appeared with US-born rocker, Suzi Quatro – he performed "Heatwave" fronting the in-house band, RocKwiz Orkestra; and then "Stumblin' In" as a duet with Quatro.

 In 2017, Cheney filled in for Chris Shiflett on the spring tour of "Me First and the Gimme Gimmes".

 Cheney contributed a song, "I Won't Let You Down" to Jimmy Barnes' 2019 album, My Criminal Record.
 On 6 September 2019, "I Won't Let You Down" was released as the album's third single.
 In 2021, he formed a rockabilly band with Jimmy Barnes and Slim Jim Phantom.

 In March 2023, Barnes announced the formation of supergroup The Barnestormers, featuring Barnes, Cheney, Slim Jim Phantom, Jools Holland and Kevin Shirley.
-A self-titled album is set for release on 26 May 2023.
+A self-titled album was released on 26 May 2023.